Last updated March 4, 2023

-If you want to become a professional writer, these fellowships for emerging writers will put you on the right path!
+If you want to become a professional writer, these fellowships and grants for emerging writers will put you on the right path!
 There are opportunities for poets, novelists, playwrights, creative nonfiction writers, and biographists.
 If one of these sounds like a great fit for you, be sure to bookmark it to your ProFellow account!

 The Bard Fiction Prize was created to inspire and assist fledgling fiction writers, age 39 and younger, to strive for their artistic goals and offer a vibrant, creative atmosphere in an academic setting.
 Each year one fellowship is awarded to a promising, emerging American writer.
 In addition to a $30,000 stipend, the winning Fellow receives an appointment as writer in residence at Bard College for one semester, without the expectation that he or she teaches traditional courses.
 Fellows must give at least one public lecture during their fellowship.
 Candidates must be US citizens with a published book or novel.